 Kaiser Permanente vs. Aetna Insurance

-While Kaiser Permanente and Aetna are similar on many fronts such as their plan structures, policy management options and customer satisfaction ratings on online review platforms, Aetna is ultimately preferable to Kaiser Permanente because it has a significantly larger network that extends throughout all of the United States.
+While Kaiser Permanente and Aetna are similar on many fronts such as their plan structures, policy management options and customer satisfaction ratings on online review platforms, Aetna is ultimately preferable to Kaiser Permanente because it offers coverage throughout the entire country.

 Compare Health Insurance Rates in Your Area